Frequently Asked Questions

 - What is the Policy of Non-discrimination?

 Complete your application online.
 You will receive an email to confirm our receipt of the application.
-You can access additional admissions information by visiting How to Apply or by contacting the admissions office via phone at 713.458.6117 or email at Admissions@StFrancisHouston.org.
-St. Francis Episcopal School accepts applications beginning August 1—one year prior to the date of expected entry.
+You can access additional admissions information by visiting How to Apply or by contacting the admissions office via phone at 713.458.6152 for Primary School, 713.458.6117 for Lower and Middle School or 713.458.6112 for Upper School or email at Admissions@StFrancisHouston.org.
+St. Francis Episcopal School accepts applications beginning September 1—one year prior to the date of expected entry.

 St. Francis looks for students who are a good fit for our culture and community.
 Good teacher recommendations, strong test scores, and a good academic record are important, as is the student visit and interview.
 We evaluate each applicant wholly to make a determination as to whether St. Francis is the right fit for them and vice versa.